Population and Epidemiology Studies

 The NHLBI supports research to better understand the impact of diseases on minorities and to improve health outcomes in diverse populations.
 Studies include Hispanic Community Health Study/Study of Latinos (HCHS/SOL); Jackson Heart Study (JHS); Multi-Ethnic Study of Atherosclerosis (MESA); Strong Heart Study (SHS); Consortium on Asthma among African-Ancestry Populations in the Americas (CAAPA); Healthy Communities Study: How Communities Shape Children’s Health (HCS).

-Providing Access to NHLBI Biologic Specimen and Data Repositories
+Providing Access to NHLBI Biologic Specimens and Data

 6701 Rockledge Drive, Room 9100/9104, Bethesda, MD 20892